toddledev/documentation/docs/09-components/04-compositions/index.md

 As your application grows, you'll naturally develop deeper component hierarchies.
 While there's no strict limit to nesting depth, it's good practice to maintain clear boundaries of responsibility between components to ensure maintainability.

 # Slots
-Slots are a powerful feature in toddle that allow components to receive and display content provided when the component is used.
+Slots are a powerful feature in Nordcraft that allow components to receive and display content provided when the component is used.
 They act as placeholders that can be filled with content passed into the component from the outside.

-The slot element is a fundamental part of toddle's component specification:
+The slot element is a fundamental part of Nordcraft's component specification:
-- Like many core concepts in toddle, slots build upon native web standards
+- Like many core concepts in Nordcraft, slots build upon native web standards
 - Slots create areas in your component that can be filled with external content
 - They allow for flexible, composable component architectures
 - They help maintain component encapsulation while enabling customization

 ::: info
-The slot element in toddle follows the web components standard.
+The slot element in Nordcraft follows the web components standard.
 For more technical details, see the [MDN documentation on the slot element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot).
 :::

 ::: tip